jonathanfox5/gogadget/docs/pages/getting_started/installation.md

 !!! note "Troubleshooting: CUDA Toolkit"

     On most systems, there should be no need to install the CUDA toolkit as it the required runtimes should be provided by your drivers.
-However, you may wish to try installing the toolkit manually if you run into any problems: [Download link for CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)
+However, you may wish to try installing the toolkit manually if you run into any problems: <https://developer.nvidia.com/cuda-toolkit>

 ### Running with GPU enabled